burair/burair.github.io/_vitae/teaching.md

 {:.vitae-defn}Electricity and Magnetism utilizing Calculus *Fall 2006,2007*{:.vitae-dates}
-: A lecture/lab course on studies of electric charge, currents, circuits and electro-magnetic phenomena for students majoring in the physical sciences, technology and engineering.
+: A lecture/lab course on electric charge, current, circuits and electro-magnetic phenomena for students majoring in the physical sciences, technology and engineering.

 {:.vitae-defn}Introduction to descriptive Astronomy
 *Spring 2007*{:.vitae-dates}
-: A survey of astronomy, including the history of astronomical discoveries and devices, as well as an introductory descriptive guide to astronomical bodies and phenomena.
+: A survey of astronomy, and a descriptive guide to astronomical bodies and phenomena.

 {:.vitae-defn}General Physics: Mechanics, Optics and Thermodynamics
 *Fall 2006*{:.vitae-dates}